 If your cat needs to lose weight, portion control is a good place to start.
 Rather than giving him access to his food any time he wants, follow your vet’s recommendation for how much you should feed him (not what’s on the cat food package).
 Measure out the right amount for the day and stick to it.

 How much you feed your cat is important, but what you choose to feed him can also play a big role in helping him to reach and maintain his ideal weight.
 Cats are carnivores, so their bodies are meant to process a diet high in protein.
 According to the website petMD, most dry foods contain too many carbohydrates and not enough protein, which can lead to weight gain.
-Canned food, or even a raw diet, will provide kitty with balanced nutrition without the extra carbohydrate load.
-An ideal feline diet should consist of 35-45% protein, 40% fat, and (maybe) a small amount of carbohydrates.
+Canned food may provide kitty with balanced nutrition without the extra carbohydrate load.

 Since 2005, the Association for Pet Obesity Prevention (APOP) has been working to fight pet obesity.
 Through surveys, research, textbooks, medical papers, and other articles, they are working to give both veterinarians and pet parents important tools to keep the animals in their care healthy.